 Weber County Human Resources Policy 3-400: Standards of Conduct

-- B. Additional Standards of Conduct for Supervisors: In addition to the standards of conduct for employees, supervisors are held to a higher standard of conduct to ensure that all employees are treated with respect and are able to work in an atmosphere conducive to fulfilling their job duties.
-Inappropriate and unprofessional behavior for supervisors includes, but is not limited to: - 1.
-Disclosing private information about an employee he or she supervises, including private medical information, financial information, or any information related to an employee's personnel file. - 2.
+- 1. Disclosing private information about an employee he or she supervises, including private medical information, financial information, or any information related to an employee's personnel file. - 2.
 Violating Human Resources Policy 3-1000: Personal Relationships.